or

 1 min read

-Maurice V. Rogers (1898 – 1985) was a Detroit architect and designer who began his career at the height of the city’s rapid industrial expansion period, a time when elite families commissioned expertly crafted residences that reflected their abundance and position within the city’s upper-class social hierarchy.
+Based in Detroit, he began his career during the city’s rapid industrial expansion period, a time when elite families commissioned expertly crafted residences that reflected their wealth and position within the city’s upper-class social hierarchy.